Black Tie White Noise (song)

-"Black Tie White Noise" is the title track from British singer-songwriter and actor David Bowie's 1993 album of the same name.
-Featuring guest vocals by Al B. Sure!, it was produced by Nile Rodgers and released as the second single from the album in June 1993.
+"Black Tie White Noise" is a song by the English singer-songwriter David Bowie, released as the title track of his eighteenth studio album of the same name (1993).
+Featuring guest vocals by Al B. Sure!, it was written by Bowie, produced by Nile Rodgers and released as the second single from the album in June 1993 by Arista, BMG and Savage.
+It peaked at number 36 in the UK.
+The accompanying music video was directed by Mark Romanek.

 Background

 The track was inspired by Bowie's stay in Los Angeles in April 1992, when the city saw race riots in reaction to the Rodney King incident.
-It is the epitome of its parent album's feelings towards conformity and corporations, with Benetton and the saccharine charity single "We Are the World" among the targets.
-Bowie would later explain that the track was concerned with the black community's own identity, and how it didn't need to be absorbed into the white community.
+Speaking to Record Collector in 1993, Bowie expressed sympathy with the rioters, likening the event to a prison revolt while also lamenting a perceived lack of "real change in Los Angeles" in its wake.

 It is among the most jazz- and soul-influenced tracks on the album, highlighted by the key vocal of Al B. Sure!, although Lenny Kravitz was reportedly Bowie's first choice for the duet.
 Essentially a rhythm and blues tune, the song ultimately reinforced the feeling of Bowie's tendency as a chameleon of musical styles.